RichardFreedman/Encoding_Music/01_Tutorials/17_Retrieval_Augmented_Generation.md

 ### Chunking Documents
 There are a lot of libraries that do this, but the basic LangChain library works well for most purposes.
 For character-based chunking, you determine the max number of characters for each chunk, plus an overlap.
 Having overlap is important to preserve context.
 Here's how the splitter works:
 * First, it looks for paragraph gaps around the limit.
-* If it can't find a good paragraph break, it look for a gap between sentences.
+* If it can't find a good paragraph break, it looks for a gap between sentences.
 * If that fails, it goes to words, then characters as a last resort.

 <details><summary>Code</summary>